cuongdcdev/web4nsocial/README.md

 As you can see in `package.json`, this does two things:

 1. builds & deploys smart contract to NEAR TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].
 This will only work if the project already has a repository set up on GitHub.
-Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.
+Feel free to modify the `deploy` script in `package.json` to deploy elsewhere